lepoco/social-messenger/rd_messenger/readme.txt

 == Installation ==

+Method using FTP
 1. Upload `rd_messenger` folder to the `/wp-content/plugins/` directory
 2. Activate the plugin through the 'Plugins' menu in WordPress
 3. Add your APP ID and Facebook page ID in Customizer

+Method using Plugins Manager
+1. Go to Dashboard > Plugins > Add new
+2. Select the option to upload to the server
+3. Choose the file rd_messenger.zip

 == Frequently asked questions ==